Oldman10000/happy_dogs_home/README.md

 4. I want to see what dogs are available
     - We have a 'Meet the Dogs' section advertising the dogs we currently have.
-    - Each dog has a profile section with a picture and short description.
+    - Each dog has a profile section with a picture and a short description.
     - Each profile section contains a link to the contact page so the visitor can quickly and easily enquire about a particular dog.

         ![Meet the dogs screenshot](documentation/UserStories2.jpg)

-5. I want to be easily able to contact the charity in order to make an adoption or make other enquiry.
+5. I want to be easily able to contact the charity to make an adoption or make other enquiry.
     - We have a contact section at the bottom of the page.
     - This section allows the user to enter their basic contact information (name, email, telephone).
 It also allows the user to specify what they want to ask about as well as add any further information in a textbox.
     - There are several links to this section on the page.